claire-west/svstudio-manual/docs/ai-functions/ai-retakes.md

     The features described below require Synthesizer V Studio Pro.

-AI Retakes can be accessed via the [side menu](../workspace/side-panels.md), and allow you to cycle through multiple different generated results for the specified note(s).
+AI Retakes can be accessed via the [launch bar](../workspace/side-panels.md), and allow you to cycle through multiple different generated results for the specified note(s).

 ## Managing Takes